Mars is the most explored planet in the solar system with every world’s every space agency wanting to explore the Red planet.

 Curiosity is the biggest of the four rovers ever sent on Mars.
 It landed on Mars in August 2012 and is still active.

-The rover’s goals include an investigation of the Martian climate and geology; assessment of whether the selected field site inside Gale has ever offered environmental conditions favourable for microbial life, including investigation of the role of water; and planetary habitability studies in preparation for human exploration.
+The rover’s goals include an investigation of the Martian climate and geology; assessment of whether the selected field site inside Gale has ever offered environmental conditions favorable for microbial life, including investigation of the role of water; and planetary habitability studies in preparation for human exploration.

 The Mars Orbiter Mission (MOM) also Mangalyaan